Tom DeLonge

-Thomas Matthew DeLonge (/dəˈlɒŋ/; born December 13, 1975) is an American musician best known as the co-founder, co-lead vocalist, and guitarist of the rock band Blink-182 across three stints (1992–2005, 2009–2015, and since 2022).
+Thomas Matthew DeLonge (/dəˈlɒŋ/; born December 13, 1975) is an American musician and songwriter best known as the co-founder, co-lead vocalist, and guitarist of the rock band Blink-182 across three stints (1992–2005, 2009–2015, and since 2022).
 He is also the lead vocalist and guitarist of the rock band Angels & Airwaves, which he formed in 2005 after his first departure from Blink-182.
 DeLonge is noted for his distinctive nasal singing voice.

 DeLonge received his first guitar as a child and later began writing punk rock songs.
 While in high school, he formed Blink-182 with bassist Mark Hoppus and drummer Scott Raynor.
 They signed with Cargo Music and released their debut album, Cheshire Cat (1995), which made them popular in the local scene.
 Their second album, Dude Ranch (1997), was released by MCA Records and featured the hit single "Dammit".
 Travis Barker replaced Raynor in 1998 and the group achieved widespread success with their third album, Enema of the State (1999), which featured three hit singles; it sold more than 15 million copies worldwide and went quadruple-platinum in the U.S. The band's fourth release, Take Off Your Pants and Jacket (2001), gave them their first No. 1 album.

 DeLonge and Barker experimented with post-hardcore music on the album Box Car Racer (2002), which they released under the name Box Car Racer, but the side project was dissolved the next year.
 Blink-182's untitled fifth album, also known eponymously as Blink-182 (2003), reflected a change in tone.
 Following internal tension spearheaded by DeLonge, the band broke up in 2005 before reuniting in 2009.
 During their initial breakup, DeLonge formed Angels & Airwaves, which has released five albums and evolved into what he calls an "art project" encompassing various forms of media.
 In 2015, DeLonge once again departed from Blink-182 before returning a second time in 2022.

-Outside of music, DeLonge has founded companies such as Macbeth Footwear, which sells vegan and organic clothing; Modlife, which sells technology designed to help artists monetize their creations; and To the Stars, which is dedicated to the exploration of fringe science.
+Outside of music, DeLonge has founded companies such as Macbeth Footwear, which sells vegan and organic clothing; Modlife, which sells technology designed to help artists monetize their creations; and To The Stars, which is dedicated to the exploration of fringe science.
 He scored and produced the sci-fi film Love (2011), has multiple film projects in development, and wrote the children's book The Lonely Astronaut on Christmas Eve (2013).